pulsar-edit/package-frontend/README.md

 Using `npm run start:dev` you can run the Package Frontend Server in Development mode.
 This does two notable things:
   - Disables Remote Cache Features Natively.
 Setting `GOOGLE_APPLICATION_CREDENTIALS: "no-file"` is not necessary when run in dev mode.

+### Creating a New Theme

+Creating a new theme should be rather simple.

+First create the theme itself, by laying out the theme variables in `./src/site.css` the top of this file should have every other supported theme listed along with the variables that can and need to be modified for your theme.

+Once the theme is created, ensure to add it as an option to set in `./public/site.js` within the function `changeTheme` add a new check in the switch statement.
+Setting the body to have your theme as an attribute value, and saving the new theme option into the users local storage.

+Lastly we need to ensure users are able to choose this theme when they'd like to.
+Within `./ejs-views/partials/header.ejs` add your new theme as a button towards the bottom of the page, along with all other buttons.
+Ensure your theme name is passed to the `changeTheme` function.

+Now with your theme created double check that the same name is used *exactly* in each location.
+  - The EJS Template
+  - The Client Side JavaScript
+  - The Client Side CSS

+Now it's good form to submit your PR pre-fixed with `[THEME]` so we know what exactly to check for.

+Thanks for contributing!

 ### Microservices